Make Ahead Cornbread Dressing Recipe

-- Add the eggs to the milk and mix well, then pour over the bread cube mixture.
+- Add the eggs to the milk, mix well, and pour over the bread cube mixture.
 Mix well until thoroughly combined.

 - Pour the stock or bone broth over the bread cube mixture and mix well.

-- Transfer the entire mixture to the greased pan and place on the middle rack of the pre-heated oven.
-Allow to bake for 30-40 minutes until the top is a crispy golden brown.
+- Transfer the entire mixture to the greased pan and place it on the middle rack of the preheated oven.
+Allow it to bake for 30-40 minutes until the top is a crispy golden brown.